awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – PUBLIC
 + **Data Type** – String

-A comma\-separated list of existing database group names that the DbUser joins for the current session\.
+A comma\-separated list of existing database group names that `DBUser` joins for the current session\.

 This parameter is optional\.